efthymios-tserepas/homeassistant_supervised/README.md

 - Docker Installation: The script installs Docker, a platform for developing, shipping, and running applications in containers.

+- If is debian 12 install the docker-ce=5:24.0.7-1~debian.12~bookworm because the newest has problem with homeassistant.

+- Install systemd-resolved and configure google dns

 - Home Assistant Supervised: Deploy Home Assistant Supervised in a Docker container, providing a flexible and manageable home automation platform.

 - Automatic Troubleshooting: The script checks for potential dependency issues and attempts to fix them automatically, ensuring a robust installation process.